DIGGSml/DIGGS_SQL/README.md

 # Or build standalone executable
 build_executable.bat
 ```
+atfer running the build_executable.bat there will be a "build" folder created in the executable folder.
+Navigate to the DIGGS_Processor_Manager exe to open the program.
+There is also an exe in the same folder called "minimal test" that will try to diagnose any errors that occur durring file opening.
 ### **GUI Features**
 - **Professional Interface** - Tabbed interface with progress tracking
 - **Drag & Drop Support** - Easy file handling